On Saturday night, a group of protestors held a demonstration in front of the residence of the OSCE Ambassador to Tirana, Bernd Borchardt.

 Protestors claimed that the Ambassador was siding with Rama and they responded by writing “Borchardt shame on you” on the wall of the entrance to his apartment.

-According to Article 30 of the Vienna Convention on Diplomatic Relations of which Albania are signatory to, the state is obliged to prevent the deterioration of private premises as well as the deteriorating of the peace of the mission or the violation of its dignity.
+According to Article 30 of the Vienna Convention on Diplomatic Relations of which Albania are signatory to, the state is compelled to prevent the deterioration of private premises as well as the deteriorating of the peace of the mission or the violation of its dignity.

-In other words, the government are obliged to provide security to protect the Ambassador and his residence something which was clearly not enforced.
+In other words, the government are compelled to provide security to protect the Ambassador and his residence something which was clearly not enforced.
 Had Foreign Minister Rama who is responsible for the implementation of the convention actually met his obligations, the incidents on 11 May would have been prevented.

 A source who works for the EU Delegation in Tirana and who has diplomatic status informed Exit.al that her property is checked by security several times a day and is under surveillance at all times.
 If this is the case, one must ask by Borchardt’s was not.